GeekTrainer/learn-django/Module1/Module1_Unit5.md

         return HttpResponse("Hello, world!")

-Creating a view is an essential action, as it handles what views to return when a specific URL is sent as a request.
+Creating a view is an essential action as it handles what views to return when a specific URL is sent as a request.
 In the next section, we will now map the URL to this view.

 ### URL Mapping